Best proxy servers for privacy: 9 trusted picks in 2025

 Recommended: Bright Data, NetNut, Smartproxy

-Everyday example: I wanted to access some content that was only available in Germany, so I tested Smartproxy with a German IP.
-It worked without triggering CAPTCHAs or access blocks, which I’ve run into before with free proxies.
+I wanted to access some content that was only available in Germany, so I tested Smartproxy with a German IP.
+It worked without triggering CAPTCHA or access blocks, which I’ve run into before with free proxies.
 For casual streaming or browsing, it felt reliable.

 4.4.
 Best free proxy with privacy focus